 Recommendation systems play a big part in our lives without us even realizing it.
-Famous web services like Youtube, Amazon, Netflix and Spotify use them to make content suggestions tailored to a specific user, improving user experience by a significant margin.
+Famous web services like Youtube, Amazon, Netflix, and Spotify use them to make content suggestions tailored to a specific user, improving user experience by a significant margin.

 These systems put together tailored playlists, suggest which movie to watch next, or reveal what products are often bought together.

-Various services observe user actions like clicks and likes, and use the gathered data as an input for the recommendation system to generate personalized recommendations.
+Various services observe user actions like clicks and likes, and use the gathered data as input for the recommendation system to generate personalized recommendations.
 Using recommendation systems is a better and faster way of discovering relevant content for different people.

 A recommendation system for recipes

 Besides being a companion app for controlling Philips’ smart kitchen appliances, an integral part of the NutriU app is to provide a platform for users to add, browse, and share recipes.

 With the previous solution, the user would open the home screen or the search screen, and the app would show them a certain number of recipes from the database.

 What criteria were the recipes being shown based on?
 They were sorted according to simple, manually done criteria and then displayed top-to-bottom.